 At any given daylight moment across the United States, approximately 660,000 drivers are using cell phones or manipulating electronic devices while operating a vehicle.
 Studies show that engaging in visual-manual subtasks associated with the use of hand-held phones and other mobile devices increased the risk of getting into a crash by three times.

 Distracted driving is an all too common occurrence that often causes unintended deaths and injuries.
-This is just one reason one might file a civil lawsuit, which are also common following medical malpractice, drunk driving, and workplace accidents.
+This is just one reason one might file a civil lawsuit, which is also common following medical malpractice, drunk driving, and workplace accidents.
 Each year, civil lawsuits cost the U.S. economy about $233 billion.

 The laws in each state vary in regards to who can file a wrongful death suit and who can be found culpable.
 Check your state law and consult with an experienced wrongful death or accident attorney for more information.